bysse/shadertoy-webgl-harness/README.md

  * Supports the basic ShaderToy uniforms
    * iResolution
    * iGlobalTime
-* Rewind back and forth with the arrow keys
+ * Time skip back and forth with the arrow keys
  * Play / Stop with space